-The Old Killeshin Waterworks reservoir was built in the late 19th century.
+Thus, the Old Killeshin Waterworks reservoir was built in the late 19th century.

 The abandonment of the scheme by Carlow U.D.C. (now Carlow Town Council) came at the end of September 1987 following the introduction of the Carlow North Regional Supply scheme from Rathvilly.
-For a short while after, Laois county Council used water from Killeshin but has not done so for the past two decades.
+For a short while after, Laois County Council used water from Killeshin.
+But has not done so for the past two decades.

 While Killeshin Waterworks Reservoir no longer supplies the town, now it is a popular local amenity park with a walkway around the entire artificial lake.